JhngYang/MSNIDRP/README.md

 # MSNIDRP
-a method integrating multi-source network information for drug response prediction
+A method integrating multi-source network information for drug response prediction.

+We provide one drug as an example.